dthomas/product-test-sample/README.md

 ## How to use
 1. Make sure to have Docker installed in your system.
+2. Run `symfony check:req` to ensure that your system meets all requirements needed by Symfony.
+If you do not have `symfony-cli` installed, be sure to [install it](https://symfony.com/download).
-2. Copy `.env` to `.env.local` and modify the environment variables to suite your requirements.
+3. Copy `.env` to `.env.local` and modify the environment variables to suite your requirements.
+4. Run `composer install` to install all dependencies.
-3. Run `docker compose up -d` to setup docker
+5. Run `docker compose up -d` to setup docker
-4. Create the database using `symfony console doctrine:schema:create` command
+6. Create the database using `symfony console doctrine:schema:create` command
-5. Load sample data using  `symfony console doctrine:fixtures:load` command
+7. Load sample data using  `symfony console doctrine:fixtures:load` command
-6. You may run tests using `bin/phpunit`
+8. You may run tests using `bin/phpunit`

 ## API Endpoints